TechStars demo day is always an exciting experience.

 Hmmmm

-The irony is that whenever ANYONE asks me that question, they’re already bringing their full self to the moment between us.
+The irony is that, whenever ANYONE asks me that question, they’re already bringing their full self to the moment between us.
 I observe them smiling slightly, with a little nervousness showing through their facial expression as their passion comes through their voice.
-I see their hunger and a little of their inner story.
+I see a little of their inner story.

 And my answer is always this…

 “You’re doing it right now.
 Here you are.
 No technique needed.
-No BS pretence.
+No pretence.
 Bring this part of yourself to your “performance”.
-Stay in this imperfect messiness and speak up anyway trusting that your message has value and needs no frills.”
+Stay in this imperfect messiness and speak up anyway trusting that your message has value and needs no embellishment.”

 That’s authenticity.
 Nothing to prove.
-No smoke and mirrors.
+Nothing to hide.
 Just truth, one breath at a time.